-The Online Adapter Management Utility uses a command line interface allowing you to build scripts for automated and unattended firmware and boot code download solutions for Emulex LightPulse® Fibre Channel Host Bus Adapters (HBAs) and OneConnectTM Universal Converged Network Adapters (UCNAs).
-For simplicity, this document refers to HBAs and UCNAs as adapters.

-You can download firmware and boot code on local and remote machines simultaneously.
+The Online Adapter Management Utility uses a command line interface allowing you to build scripts for automated and unattended firmware and boot code download solutions for Emulex LightPulse[®] Fibre Channel (FC) host bus adapters (HBAs), LightPulse[®] FC and Fibre Channel over Ethernet/network interface card (FCoE/NIC) Converged Fabric Adapters (CFAs), and OneConnect[TM] UCNAs that are in production systems.
+You can also download firmware and boot code on local and remote machines simultaneously.
+The Standalone Adapter Management utility, which allows you to update firmware on Emulex adapters without needing to install any tools, is also available.
+See "Running the Standalone Adapter Management Utility" on page 39 for more information.

-The Online Adapter Management Utility uses auto-discovery (/auto) which relieves you from having to maintain the fwmatrix.txt configuration file.
+The Online Adapter Management Utility uses auto-discovery (/auto) so you do not need to maintain the fwmatrix.txt configuration file.
 When auto-discovery is invoked, the utility automatically discovers local adapters and performs selected operations such as: /ff (force firmware), /fb (force boot), /update, /downgrade, and /rewrite.